Devoteam/Hoppscotch-Setup/README.md

 ## ENV

 ### .env example
+> [!NOTE]
-This is only an example of the .env.
+> This is only an example of the .env.
 This env only has minor changes but if you need more information or other Auth methods pls check on the official documentation (https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).

 ```
 #-----------------------Backend Config------------------------------#
 # Prisma Config